 The LAB graphite mineralization was discovered in 1957 by two prospectors, a Mr. Phraz Arbic and Dr. L.J.
 LaRue.
 Subsequently, a mining company was formed and was named Italia Copper which carried out some stripping, diamond drilling, bulk sampling and identified a certain tonnage of large flake graphite within a deposit.
 Metallurgical test work was conducted at that time on bulk samples of the graphite material by three laboratories with favorable results.
 Due to financial problems, the property lapsed and was eventually acquired by the M.H.M.
 Syndicate which carried out more testing and arranged marketing outlets with firms in the United Kingdom.
 The firms were much impressed with the grade and quality of the flakes which surpassed other sources then on the market.
-The property was allowed to lapse again due to financial problems; and in 1981 was staked by C. Gordon Awde and purchased by Orrwell Energy Corporation Ltd. The property claims were held by TIMCAL until November 2014, were allowed to lapse and immediately staked by Geomap Exploration Inc., and in 2019 was acquired by Manganese X Energy Corp, the current property owner.
+The property was allowed to lapse again due to financial problems; and in 1981 was staked by C. Gordon Awde and purchased by Orrwell Energy Corporation Ltd. The property claims were held by TIMCAL until November 2014, were allowed to lapse and immediately staked by Geomap Exploration Inc., and in 2019 was acquired by Manganese X Energy Corp, the current claim owner (Afzaal Pirzada) by making cash payment of \$10,000 and issuing \$40,000 worth of shares.
+The author was not able to find any exploration work in the public domain for the period from 1982 to 2014.